josh-lang/where-cycle/README.md

      - Invalid results and duplicates are removed
      - Coordinates are unnested and combined into point geometries
      - Like with taxi zones, geometries are converted to well-known text
- - Finally, Spark can't ingest zip files natively since Hadoop, which provides its underlying filesystem interface, does not support that compression codec.
+ - Spark can't ingest zip files natively since Hadoop, which provides its underlying filesystem interface, does not support that compression codec.
 So, Citibike's zipped files need to be pulled out of S3, unzipped, and sent back to another S3 bucket before batch processing
      - Python's `io.BytesIO` class reads S3's *bytes-like objects* and makes this a quick streaming process

 ### Spark Reduction